 4. Empower Personal Dashboard

 It shows spending by category and lets you customize them.
-It also tracks net worth and portfolios on both phone and desktop.
+It also tracks net worth and portfolios on both phones and desktops.

 Cost: Free